ShanEllis/Genetic-Variation/assignments/assignment-3.md

 This project consists of the entire 'result replication' as a single report and code artifact.
 You should put together the work from assignments 1 and 2, along with additional material from more recent work.
-You previous work should be considered a *rough draft* of the final work you are turning in for assignment 3.
+Your previous work should be considered a *rough draft* of the final work you are turning in for assignment 3.

 ### Part 1 (Report)